 Important Questions to Ask Before You Marry

-Here at Wedding Sparrow, we firmly believe in the beauty of a wedding is looking forward to the marriage.
+Here at Wedding Sparrow, we firmly believe the beauty of a wedding is looking forward to the marriage.
 We believe that marriage is incredible, fairytale-esque, and blissful.
 We also believe marriage can be simultaneously heartbreaking and difficult.
 Physically saying 'I do' during your vows has less to do with how you feel at that wondrous moment and more to do with how you promise to act once you are married.

-Part of the magic of a marriage is the fact that two independent, wild, and free souls have made a logical decision to make it work no matter what and to love each other no matter what... and we believe this is the most romantic thing of all.
+Part of the magic of marriage is the fact that two independent, wild, and free souls have made a logical decision to make it work no matter what and to love each other no matter what... and we believe this is the most romantic thing of all.

 Compatibility on certain levels only goes so far.
 Past the easy components that can be flushed out right away (such as personal preferences, religious beliefs, the desire to have children, and more), there are components to compatibility that are subconscious or need to be peeled back like layers while getting to know each other.